siraat-ai-academy/azurex4-cert-bootcamp/README.md

-# 🌐 AZ-500 Security Labs DeepDive
+# 🔐 azurex4-cert-bootcamp — One Lab Set, Four Certifications

-> ✨ **Your beginner-to-pro guide for mastering Azure security — with simplicity, confidence, and clarity.**
+> ✨ **Your beginner-to-pro guide for mastering Azure Security — with simplicity, clarity, and real-world power.**

 ---